 “I got my dog, Niki (black Labrador Retriever), on Christmas Day.
 I very surprised that I would get a dog.

 She is very good.
-She is also a lot of fun.
-She is 12 weeks old.
+She is also a lot of fun at 12 weeks old.
 This summer I’m going to teach her how to swim.
 She is going to be a lot of fun this summer.”
 Alyssa, Age 8, New Hampshire USA

 “Our dogs (Labrador Retrievers) are very sweet.
 They love to play ball.
 We love them very much and

 take good care of them.
 Max is so intense about the ball and he sleeps on Jessi’s bed.
 Maddie snuggles when she is tired.
 She also snuggles on Candi’s bed and is a two-second puppy’.
 ‘Two-second puppy’ means that she only wants to snuggle two seconds when she is awake.”
 Candis and Jessi, ages 10 and 8, Washington USA